 Recommender systems algorithms are among the most popular applications of data science today.
 They are used to predict the "rating" or "preference" that a user would give to an item.
 Amazon uses recommendation system to suggest products to customers, YouTube uses it to decide which video to play next on autoplay, and Facebook uses it to recommend pages to like and people to follow.

 Most of the people were not aware of the good and popular movies.
 They waste their time on searching it.

 How: Solution description

 In this challenge, we are going to complete the analysis of Tamil movies in the year of 2017.
-In particular, we are going to recommend the movies by applying the tools of machine learning such as Simple recommender, Content-Based recommender, and Collaborative filtering.
+In particular, we are going to recommend the movies by applying the tools of machine learning such as Simple recommender, Content-Based recommender systems, and Collaborative filtering algorithm.

 I collected the list of Tamil movies data from some leading website.
 The dataset contains Title of the movie, Director of the movie, cast (actors who participated in various roles), Producer of the movie, the year that the movie released, ratings, and the vote counts.